Home

 Add User To The Docker Group

-To avoid using sudo every time
+To avoid using sudo every time (then logout/login again or execute newgrp docker)

 sudo usermod -aG docker $USER